wp-plugins/gator-cache/readme.txt

 *   Compatible with WordPress HTTPS, will cache pages secured by the plugin when applicable
 *   Compatible with WordPress Multisite
 *   Compatible with JetPack Mobile Site
 *   Posts can be cached for logged-in WordPress users by role.
-You can cache pages for Subscribers, Customers or other roles while skipping the cache for Administrators.
+You can cache pages for Subscribers, Customers or other roles while skipping the cache for Administrators
 *   Http caching supported with Apache and Nginx

 == Screenshots ==